junh1024/junh1024-Documents/Music/How to make (good) mixes.md

 * Some songs may not have a long drum-only lead-ins & lead-outs, like songs with full lyrics

 If there's a long breakdown in a song, I try to place that song at or after the middle of the mix.
 Sometimes there are songs with "missing beats", ie, incomplete bars so that the usual 4/4 phase is thrown off after some time.
 Again, for management reasons, I extend it, or chop it off.
 For times when those don't sound good, IMO it's most important to have sync at the end of a song, so that the phase is correct when you join the next song.

-I try not to pitchshift songs most of the time, since if the pitch is shifted, it sounds wrong/not original, and sortove defeats key theory.

 I generally don't use mashups in mixes cuz double stretching = LQ.
 So If I were to do that, I might recreate the mashup in my mix so that the audio is stretched only 1ce.